-Tonality develops and produces ceramic ceiling tiles for the Paracelsus Bad & Kurhaus
+Tonality develops and produces terracotta ceiling tiles for the Paracelsus Bad & Kurhaus

 Since the end of 2019, Salzburg has been home to the Paracelsus Bad & Kurhaus, a new, modern bathing, spa and sauna landscape in the middle of the city.
 The five-storey building was erected in the immediate vicinity of the Salzach River to the west and the Mirabell Castle, which was built in the 17th century, to the south.
 The new building carries on the history of this place uniquely: After all, the so-called “Actien-Badehaus” was located at the same spot since 1868 already.
 The “Paracelsusbad” in the style of the 1950s, which was built as a successor building after the war by architect Josef Havranek, has now been replaced by the new building after an operating period of around 60 years.